 - center artists, scholars, and communities who have been systemically excluded from narratives, practices, and presentations of American (and Chicago) art and design

 - commit to inclusive and equitable practices across project development and implementation in order to lead to structural change

-- Bring attention to collections that are significant to Chicago’s art and design history, making these resources better understood.
+Additionally, for this grant program, we encourage projects that bring attention to collections that are significant to Chicago’s art and design history, ultimately making these resources better understood.

 Summer 2023 Awards